amd/ZenDNN-pytorch-plugin/README.md

 ```

 ## 3.4 HuggingFace Generative LLM models
 For HuggingFace Generative LLM models, usage of zentorch.llm.optimize is recommended.
 All the optimizations included in this API are specifically targeted for Generative Large Language Models from HuggingFace.
-If a model which is not a valid Generative Large Language Model from HuggingFace, the following warning will be displayed and zentorch.llm.optimize will act as a dummy with no optimizations being applied to the model that is passed: “Cannot detect the model transformers family by model.config.architectures.
+If a model is not a valid Generative Large Language Model from HuggingFace, the following warning will be displayed and zentorch.llm.optimize will act as a dummy function with no optimizations being applied to the model that is passed: “Cannot detect the model transformers family by model.config.architectures.
 Please pass a valid HuggingFace LLM model to the zentorch.llm.optimize API.”
 This check confirms the presence of the "config" and "architectures" attributes of the model to get the model id.
 Considering the check, two scenarios the zentorch.llm.optimize can still act as a dummy function:
 1. HuggingFace has a plethora of models, of which Generative LLMs are a subset of.
 So, even if the model has the attributes of "config" and "architectures", the model id might not be yet present in the supported models list from zentorch.
 In this case zentorch.llm.optimize will act as a dummy function.
 2. A model can be a valid generative LLM from HuggingFace or not, might miss the "config" and "architectures" attributes.
 In this case also, the zentorch.llm.optimize API will act as a dummy function.